 Here’s the thing: cutting through the static of anxiety is not as simple as turning the station or flipping it off altogether.
 Trust me, if it were, I’m fairly certain the issue would no longer exist.
 Instead, anxiety disorders are affecting 40 million adults in the U.S.1

-So, if you’re struggling in this crazy coronavirus season, here are a few things that might help you deal…
+So, if you’re struggling in this crazy COVID season, here are 10 things that might help you deal…

 I’m sure you’re thinking, “Well, duh.”
 I know, I know… But the other day I was in the middle of a very anxious moment and reached out to my best friend.
 She listened and then suggested I step outside and feel the sun and wind.
 I know that sunshine and fresh air are mood-boosters, but sometimes the practical reminder in the moment is just what you need.
 It’s always free, available, and still allowed.
 So don’t discount it!
 Bonus: sunlight is a natural disinfectant—take that, COVID!2